Afleveringen

 Leaving a review

-Got a question or something to share?
+Want to share something?
 You can always send me a message by clicking here.
 I'd love to hear from you!
+(Please know that this function doesn't allow me to respond to you so if you have a question, send me an email at [email protected])

 Meet the parents from my latest parent coaching group.
 Eight months ago, these parents went on a 6-month journey with me to influence lasting change in themselves and their struggling teens.
 Now, they’re bravely sharing their stories, what it means for them to ‘do the work’ as a parent, and much more.